Surprises: In BriefKey Facts relating to Alan Ayckbourn's Surprises.

 - It is his third major play to feature an android as a major character following Henceforward… and Comic Potential (the family play My Sister Sadie also featured an android).
 It can be strongly argued, these three plays see a progression in the development of androids and their evolution.

-- Alan Ayckbourn has frequently mentioned that Surprises, like many of his science-fiction plays, was loosely inspired by the 'broken' future worlds portrayed in Ridley Scott's films such as Alien and Blade Runner.
+- Alan Ayckbourn has frequently mentioned that Surprises, like many of his science-fiction plays, was loosely inspired by the 'broken' future worlds portrayed in Ridley Scott's films such as Alien and Blade Runner; one of the characters is named after Lieutenant Gorman who features in James Cameron's Aliens.

-- Surprises is the first Ayckbourn play since Absurd Person Singular (1972) to feature a three act structure; the original production was performed in repertory with the 40th anniversary production of Absurd Person Singular.
+- Surprises is the first Ayckbourn play since Absurd Person Singular (1972) to feature a three act structure.
+The original production was performed in repertory with the 40th anniversary production of Absurd Person Singular and shares the same cast requirements.